Free cookie consent management tool by TermsFeed

 Directional valve leaks may show external oil loss, but relief valve O-ring issues can be internal and harder to spot.
 Inspect seals and replace if worn.

-A broken spring or contamination can wedge the PRV open, dumping flow back to tank.
-Clean/inspect the PRV and replace if needed.
+A broken spring or contamination can wedge the pressure relief valve open, dumping flow back to tank.
+Clean or inspect the valve and replace if needed.

 General prevention tips

-• Perform routine maintenance: fluid checks, filter replacements, and component inspections.
+• Perform routine maintenance, including fluid checks, filter replacements, and component inspections.

 • Keep the power pack clean and free from dirt and debris.

-• Monitor performance with gauges to spot unusual pressure/temperature changes early.
+• Monitor performance with gauges to spot unusual pressure or temperature changes early.

 • Ensure the unit is correctly sized for the task to avoid overloading.

-By keeping your hydraulic power pack well-maintained and operating under optimal conditions, you can minimise overheating risk and extend the lifespan of the unit.
+By keeping your hydraulic power pack well-maintained and operating under optimal conditions, you can minimise overheating risk, reduce downtime, and extend the lifespan of the unit.

 Enjoyed this article?
 Share on social!